gradle/gradle/design-docs/build-comparison.md

 ## General

 The feature can be tested by verifying migrations whose outcome is known.
+The comparison can be run, and the HTML report inspected to understand the result.

 ## Upgrading Gradle Versions

 It may be difficult to test “failed” comparisons for the “upgrade Gradle” case.
-However, given that this is just a special configuration where both from/to builds are the same, the “failed” comparison path can be tested by comparing two non equivalent builds.
-Another alternative would be to somehow inject a difference between the two.
+However, given that this is just a special configuration where both source and target builds are the same, the “failed” comparison path can be tested by comparing two non equivalent builds.

 ## Other comparisons